- How do I install Antfly?

 Next Steps

-- Backup and Restore: Try backing up your data:
+antfly termite list --remote— trymixedbread-ai/mxbai-embed-large-v1for higher quality text embeddings ormixedbread-ai/mxbai-rerank-base-v1for neural reranking - Backup and Restore: Try backing up your data:

-antflycli backup --table wikipedia \
+antfly backup --table wikipedia \

 --backup-id wiki-backup-$(date +%Y%m%d) \